deployment-gap-model-education-fund/deployment-gap-model/README.md

 ```bash
 git push origin v2025.08.01
 ```
-5. On the repo home page, create a new release using the tag.

-This will trigger the deployment process to update the production schemas with the state of the code at the tagged commit.
+This will trigger creating a new release using the tag and kick off the deployment process to update the production schemas with the state of the code at the tagged commit.

 ## Comparing Branches During Development